GitHub Copilot Metrics Viewer

 </p>

-1. **Cumulative Number of Turns:** This metric represents the total number of turns (interactions) with the Copilot over the past 28 days.
+1. **Cumulative Number of Turns:** This metric represents the total number of turns (interactions) with the Copilot over the selected time period.
 A 'turn' includes both user inputs and Copilot's responses.

-2. **Cumulative Number of Acceptances:** This metric shows the total number of lines of code suggested by Copilot that have been accepted by users over the past 28 days.
+2. **Cumulative Number of Acceptances:** This metric shows the total number of lines of code suggested by Copilot that have been accepted by users over the selected time period.

 3. **Total Turns | Total Acceptances Count:** This is a chart that displays the total number of turns and acceptances.

-4. **Total Active Copilot Chat Users:** A bar chart that illustrates the total number of users who have actively interacted with Copilot over the past 28 days.
+4. **Total Active Copilot Chat Users:** A bar chart that illustrates the total number of users who have actively interacted with Copilot over the selected time period.

 ## Seat Analysis